Itohan-Mercy/3MTT-projects/README.md

 # 3MTT-projects
 This repository documents my capstone project as a Data Science Fellow at 3MTT Nigeria.
+This repository contains:

-# COVID-19 Global Spread Analysis EDA and ML Model
+1. COVID-19 Global Spread Analysis EDA and ML Model
-# Covid 19 Global Spread Analysis Report
+2. Covid 19 Global Spread Analysis Report
-# Covid 19 Analysis: Findings and Public Health Insights (Powerpoint Presentation)
+3. Covid 19 Analysis: Findings and Public Health Insights (Powerpoint Presentation)

 This comprehensive analysis examines the global spread of COVID-19 during the first seven months of the pandemic (January - July 2020), providing critical insights into the virus's transmission, impact, and implications for global health response.